-Elected and Appointed Official Code of Ethical Conduct (Updated)
+Elected and Appointed Official Code of Ethical Conduct

 The City of Madison and its elected and appointed officials (alders, mayor, and City board, commission, or committee members) share a commitment to ethical conduct and service to the city and its residents.
 In alignment with the City of Madison vision to be inclusive, innovative, and thriving, and its mission to provide the highest quality of service for our residents and visitors, City elected and appointed officials shall maintain the utmost standards of personal integrity, trustfulness, honesty, and fairness in carrying out their public duties, avoid any improprieties in their roles as public servants, comply with all applicable laws, and never use their position to bully, harass, or abuse others.
-Individuals with a wide variety of backgrounds, personalities, values, opinions, lived experiences and goals participate in the democratic process in Madison, whether on the Council, on a board, commission, or committee, or providing public comment at a Council meeting or City event.
+This Code is designed to communicate the expectation that City elected and appointed officials shall treat City staff and each other with respect and courtesy at all times.
+This policy is intended to promote an inclusive and positive work environment and working relationships, and prevent unlawful discrimination.